benowino7/newslist/README.md

 # News Highlights
-This is the fourth Independent project for Moringa Core, feb 1 2019
+Thisis an Independent project for Moringa Core, created on feb 1 2019

 ## Description